LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_ToDo_Bookmarker.md

 - Post to the Beta Version forum
   - When your code is 75% complete, add your lab partner as a collaborator on your GitHub repository.
-  - Make a post in the Beta forum on Moodle letting your lab partner know you are ready for a code review.
+  - Make a post in your team's channel on Discord letting your lab partner(s) know you are ready for a code review.
-  - After your lab partner has made you a collaborator on their repository, do a code review for them using the code review form provided on Moodle.
+  - After a lab partner has made you a collaborator on their repository, do a code review for them using the code review form provided on Moodle.
   - Give your lab partner a copy of the code review by posting it in the forum.
 - Submit your code reivew to Moodle
   - Submit a copy of the code review you did to the Moodle Code Review assignment.